BraunAbility's Handicap Parking Campaign Save My Spot Relaunches

-Save My Spot launches again in May 2018 to inspire a new wave of advocates and further our goal of protecting striped accessible entry and exit areas.
+Save My Spot launched again in May 2018 to inspire a new wave of advocates and further our goal of protecting the striped accessible entry and exit areas.
 Keep your eye out for updates as we grow this campaign throughout the month.
-In late May, every BraunAbility dealership location will receive free Save My Spot kits that contain the very popular parking "tickets" explaining an abuser's infraction, a sticker for your vehicle door explaining the extra space needed for a ramp to deploy, and other BraunAbility gear.
-You'll want to get your hands on one quickly though: supplies are limited and demand is already high.
+In late May, every BraunAbility dealership location received free Save My Spot kits that contain the very popular parking "tickets" explaining an abuser's infraction, a sticker for your vehicle door explaining the extra space needed for a ramp to deploy, and other BraunAbility gear.

 Follow our Facebook page to be the first to know about Save My Spot kit availability and share this blog on your social media pages to keep the conversation going!